 Hike to Delicate Arch

-Although the trail is marked as difficult, we believe that is mostly attributed to the elevation gain and the ledges with drop offs that might give people with the fear of heights a fright!
+Although the trail is marked as difficult, we believe that is mostly attributed to the elevation gain and the ledges with drop-offs that might give people with a fear of heights a fright!

 Delicate Arch Viewpoints

-The rock is visible from the park road, but there is a small parking lot available in case you want to go for a walk around the base for a different perspective.
+The rock is visible from the park road, but there is also a small parking lot available if you want to take a short hike around the base for a different perspective.

 Sand Dune Arch

-Most geologic transformations happen slowly over time, but occasionally you’ll see drastic changes that instantly alter the appearance – Skyline Arch being a great example of that.
+Most geologic transformations happen slowly over time, but occasionally you’ll see drastic changes instantly altering the appearance, Skyline Arch being a great example.

 La Sal Mountains Viewpoint

-Given the title of Utah’s second highest mountain range, you can take in the panoramic view of the La Sal Mountains.
+Taking the title of Utah’s second-highest mountain range, you can take in the panoramic view of the La Sal Mountains.

 Lower Delicate Arch Viewpoint

-As mentioned above, this is the most accessible location without having to walk a long distance.
+As mentioned above, the Lower Delicate Arch viewpoint is the most accessible location without having to walk a long distance.

 Skyline Arch Viewpoint

-Visible from the main road, this large arch will not disappoint!
+The Skyline Arch is visible from the main road and will not disappoint!